Learn about Food Additives

 Isolated soy protein is simply protein purified from soybeans.
 Textured vegetable protein is soy protein that has been combined with chemical additives and processed into granules, chunks, or strips that resemble meat.
 These proteins are used in some imitation meat products, which are generally healthful, but may contain flavor enhancers, thickening agents, emulsifiers, and artificial colorings.

-Sugar substitute: Hard candies, chewing gum, baked goods, chocolates.
+Sugar-free sweetener: Hard candies, chocolates, chewing gum, baked goods.

 This slightly sweet ingredient is manufactured from sugar and does not promote tooth decay.
 It is often mixed with artificial sweeteners, such as sucralose, to provide more sweetening power.
-Isomalt is poorly absorbed by the body, which means it has only half the calories of sugar.
+Isomalt is poorly absorbed by the body, and thus has only about half the calories of sugar.
 Chemically, it is a disaccharide sugar-alcohol consisting of glucose and mannitol or sorbitol sub-units.
 Like many other sugar alcohols, large amounts can cause diarrhea.

 Controls acidity: Spanish olives, cheese, frozen desserts, carbonated beverages.